Prep Your Projects

 - Project Code to help identify your project.

-- Start and End Date, so you can track when the project was started, and see if it’s approaching its deadline.
-This does not limit the ability to track time to that date range.
+- Start and End Date, so you can track when the project started and see whether it’s approaching its deadline.
+This doesn’t limit the ability to track time to that date range.

 - Notes for any additional information you’d like to include, such as a statement of work or comments on the scope of the project.

 Do you bill your clients at an hourly rate?
-You may refer to this as time and materials.
+You’ll want to set up a Time & Materials project.

 Person hourly rate – Based on the hourly rate for each member of your team.
 Each team member you add to the project will need to have a billable rate entered.